+.
 Policy

 To the patrolman there is a poor enunciation of the department's position concerning alcohol-related enforcement.
 The ASAP programs each have specific, defined objectives.
 However, even in departments having an ASAP program, a lack of an alcohol-related policy was noted.
 Essentially, the need is for a policy that is formalized and unambiguously stated.
-In particular, two deficiencies were cited: the lack of a priority for alcohol-related enforcement, and the lack of specific parameters of enforcement performance.
+In particular, two deficiencies were cited: the lack of a priority for alcohol-related enforcement, and the lack of specific parameters for evaluation of the patrolman's enforcement performance.
 The officers generally expressed a desire for a forthright statement of policy, eliminating the need as well as the opportunity for interpretation by supervisory personnel.

+.
 Operations

 Within the operation of alcohol-related enforcement programs, there are several factors that influence, to a greater or lesser degree, the patrolman's decision to make an alcohol-related arrest.
 Some of the factors identified in the policy area relate quite directly to this "operations" area as well.
 For example, the officer's concern for performance standards and need for clear communication from management and supervisory personnel directly affect actions that can be taken in alcohol-related enforcement.
 In this area there is concern about time-consuming processing procedures and courtroom appearances.
 In addition, the latter are often viewed as exercises in futility because of the possibility for reduced charges and sentencing for the alcohol-related violation; also, court procedures frequently are such as to require several appearances because of delays and continuances.
 Specialized assignments to alcohol-related enforcement appear to be a positive factor and duty-hours, whatever the assignment, can be arranged to help maximize enforcement.
-Overall, the actions to be taken in this are are ones that will feflect the department's priority for alcohol-related enforcement and communicate to the patrolman the importance of effective enforcement.
+Overall, the actions to be taken in this area are ones that will reflect the department's priority for alcohol-related enforcement and communicate to the patrolman the importance of effective enforcement.

+.
 Training

 The results of the studies indicate a widespread need for training in alcohol-related enforcement as well as in the basics of alcohol, intoxication and the nature and scope of the alcoholrelated offense problem.
 The need for training in varying degrees extends throughout the whole police structure.
 There was identified a need for training at the command and supervisory levels, as well as at the patrolman level.
 There is a need for training patrolmen in overall knowledge of alcoholrelated traffic violations, as well as in knowledge of special techniques of detection and investigation.
 Specialized training in the operation of breath-testing devices is a positive factor.
-The obvious recommendations to command and supervisory personnel is to provide such training.
-In addition, command and supervisory personnel have a responsibility for training at their levels, particularly with regard to the scope and nature of the alcohol-related enforcement problem.
-(This workshop is one part of the necessary command and supervisory training.
-It identifies specific actions to be taken by command and supervisory personnel, some of which may require even further training.
-For example, this workshop identifies the need for effective communication of department policy and objectives; in order for supervisory personnel to carry out this action, further specialized training may be appropriate.)
+The obvious recommendation to command and supervisory personnel is to provide such training.
+In addition, command and supervisory personnel have a responsibility for training at their own levels with regard to the scope and nature of the alcohol-related enforcement problem.

+.
 Communication